yamahiro-offto/offto-sharetribe-flex-web/src/containers/TestPage/README.md

 ## Structure

-SearchPage component has roughly 3 sections inside its layout: Topbar, MainPanel (for results and filters), and Map
+TestPage component has roughly 3 sections inside its layout: Topbar, MainPanel (for results and filters), and Map

 So, rough JSX presentation is something like: